 Filipino Boxing from our R.A.T syllabus never adapted for safety or conformance to a set of rules for competition, thus it has a reputation as "dirty boxing".
 It consists of upper-body striking techniques such as punches, elbows, headbutts, shoulder strikes and limb destruction.
 It is often used in combination with Sikaran, the kicking aspect of Filipino fighting which includes low-line kicks, tripping and knee strikes to the legs, shins, and groin.
 Common targets include the biceps, triceps, eyes, nose, jaws, temples, groin, ribs, spine, and the back of the neck.

 Rankings are NOT given away.
 They are earned.
 This is also a way for our fighters and potential fighters to gain confidence in themselves.
 Earning a rank shows that they have put in the work and haven’t cut corners in their training.
 The most important thing to us is seeing our students achieve something.
 Whether it be having their first bout, training for the next grading that will get them to the next level as long as they can reflect on their achievements with pride, we feel as though we have done our job.
-As well as demonstrating technical knowledge, student must earn points towards there grades by sparring in class & fighting in interclub competitions.
+As well as demonstrating technical knowledge, student must earn points towards their grades by sparring in class & fighting in interclub competitions.

 - 1st Dan (Shodan) Black Belt Japanese K1 Kickboxing

-- 1st Degree, Red Prajioud (Instructor) in Muay Thai
+- 1st Degree, Red Prajioud (instructor) in Muay Thai

 - Cobra Self Defence certified instructor